cinnak/cinnak.github.io/_posts/2024-05-22-domain 4(13%) Communication and Network Security.md

 - developed by ISO
 - mnemonics for OSI layers
 	- 1-7: Please Do Not Throw Sausage Pizza Away
+		- Decapsulation ---> De-packaging : Unwinding the message as it **goes up** to the layers of OSI Model.
 	- 7-1: All People Seem To Need Data Processing
+		- Encapsulation ---> Packaging : When the payload (message) has the headers and footers added as the message **goes down to layers** in OSI model.
 - OSI layers overview

 | layer          | protocols/standards     | devices                                | data format                        |